 The Training Plan is limited to 4 pages.
 The sponsor must provide a biographical sketch, list of previous trainees, and a statement of the plan for training the applicant.
 This statement must outline a detailed training program for the applicant as well as confirm the availability of facilities to conduct the research project.
 The sponsor’s statement should address plans for supervision, guidance, counseling, or other formal or informal training of the applicant.
 The sponsor must also include accurate and complete information regarding all other sources of grant support (current and pending), including title, abstract, annual and total amount of grant, inclusive funding period, and percent effort.

 Three (3) recommendation references assessing the scientific abilities and potential of the applicant must be submitted.
 Please note that the recommendation references are confidential and will not be released to the applicant.
-The recommendation references must be submitted directly to RMS360 by the referee beginning July 1, 2013.
+The recommendation references must be submitted directly through RMS360 by the referee.
 Please note proposals cannot be successfully validated until all references are submitted.
 Sponsors cannot be references, but should complete the Training Plan Statement listed above.

 Fellowships will be awarded on the basis of the applicant’s previous experience, academic record, the caliber of the proposed research, the quality of the mentor, training program, and environment, and the applicant’s potential to obtain an independent research position in the future.
 The relevance of the proposal to the cause, cure, treatment, and/or prevention of diabetes and its complications will also be considered.
 Applicants are encouraged to submit projects aligned with JDRF Research Priority Areas.
 While not a requirement, a proposal that is aligned with JDRF Priority areas will be given priority consideration in the review process.